bombchus/z64-music-wiki/docs/getting-started/tools.md

         > 3. In "Virus & threat protection settings", navigate to "Exclusions > Add or remove exclusions".
         > 4. In "Exclusions", click the "+ Add an exclusion" button and locate the file or the folder the file is in to exclude.

         It is not recommended to exclude an entire folder unless everything related to Music Creation is being kept in a single folder.
-Whenever possible, always exclude single files you can trust.
+Whenever possible, always exclude trusted single files.
 The application does not contain any malicious code.
 If that statement is untrustworthy, then do not download it.
 And if it is already downloaded, then do not add a Windows Defender exclusion for it.

 === "ADSR Converter"
     The ADSR Converter is optional, but it can convert a soundfont's (`.sf2`) ADSR data into ADSR data compatible with Ocarina of Time and Majora's Mask.